AVEVA/OMF-Docs/documentation/types/type-properties-and-formats.md

 | object | dictionary | null | A dictionary of objects, indexed by a string key.
 The `additionalProperties` keyword defines the dictionary\'s value type. |
 | string | | null | A string. |
 | string | date-time | 0001-01-01T00:00:00Z | A string representation of a timestamp, formatted as YYYY-MM-DDThh:mm:ssZ, with optional subsecond precision. |

+### Nullable type properties

+Nullable type properties are supported by specifying an array that defines the datatype and includes the keyword `null`.
+The datatype and `null` may appear in any order in the array.
+For example:

+	"MeasurementValue": {"type": ["integer", "null"], "format": "int64"}

+	"MeasurementValue": {"type": ["null", "integer"], "format": "int64"}